aws/mynah-ui/docs/DATAMODEL.md

         status: 'error',
         label: "Change rejected",
         icon: MynahIcons.REVERT,
-        description: 'Markdown tooltip to show'
+        description: 'Markdown tooltip to show',
-      }
+        clickable: true; // or false if you want to make the file not clickabke }
     }
   },